Pseudonym-Tim/mewgenics-furniture-framework/README.md

 # MewFurnitureFramework

-**MewFurnitureFramework** is a runtime furniture-modding framework that lets modders add new furniture data without replacing the game's original `furniture_info.data` file.

 A DLL mod for Mewgenics that acts as a framework for the creation and loading of new custom furniture mods!

+This allows modders to add new furniture data without replacing the game's original `furniture_info.data` file.

 Instead of asking every mod to ship a full edited copy of `furniture_info.data`, the framework scans installed framework mods for small additive furniture data files, merges the new rows into the loaded furniture database in memory, and leaves the base game file untouched!